SHRINK Your Waistline with THESE 5 Drinks (Yum!)

 Two for the price of one!
 Cinnamon milk is a delicious treat that gives you the benefit of both the milk AND the cinnamon.
 Cinnamon is known for boosting metabolism, fighting infections, and repairing tissue damage.

-To make cinnamon milk, just heat up your milk, and add cinnamon or cinnamon bark to taste, and then add honey or other sweetener.
+To make cinnamon milk, just heat up your milk, add cinnamon or cinnamon bark to taste, and then add honey or other sweetener.

 This one gets a lot of press, but it’s worth mentioning in this list.
 Red wine is loaded with health-promoting antioxidants that have major benefits, like lowering your risk of heart disease and dementia.